 While not just limited to February, kayak whale watching is truly one of the best ways to see humpback whales without distracting noise or crowds.
 For a more traditional paddling experience, try whale watching from an outrigger canoe.

-The folks at Maui Kayak Adventures and Hawaiian Paddle Sports have been extremely fortunate this season, encountering competition pods of 10+ whales and being approached several times while on the water, and even have a great whale video to prove it.
+The folks at Maui Kayak Adventures and Hawaiian Paddle Sports have been extremely fortunate this season, encountering competition pods of 10+ whales and being approached several times while on the water.

 WHEN: Daily from mid December to mid April

 WHERE: Tours depart from Makena or Olowalu in South or West Maui

 World Whale Day is one of Maui’s most fun, family-friendly outdoor events.
 Held each year in Central Kihei, the event kicks off with a morning Parade of Whales along South Kihei Road before festivities kick-off at nearby Kalama Park.
 The parade showcases a unique assortment of festive floats from residents, businesses and organizations and features a Parade Grand Marshal (like musician and Maui business owner Mick Fleetwood, who won the honor in 2014), members of the Maui County government, DJs, a marching band and more.

 The Opening Ceremony and full-day event includes hula performances, food booths, keiki carnival, made on Maui artisans fair, silent auction and performances by some of Maui’s most notable musicians.
 This alcohol and drug-free event typically draws over 20,000 attendees and is the perfect way to experience a unique Maui celebration.

 The convenient location next to Cove Park (as well as many popular Kihei restaurants, bars and shops) is perfect for those looking to enjoy a refreshing swim or surf session, and this is also one of the best places to catch a glimpse of humpback whales from shore!